 What makes SEO different for AI products?

 As the creator of the SEO & GEO Optimizer Skill, I've seen firsthand how traditional SEO tactics fail modern AI tools.
+My autonomous agentic skill already demonstrates a 70% labor reduction in technical site hardening while maintaining 98/100 performance scores.
 AI products are inherently dynamic—they often reside behind complex authentication walls or inside highly interactive Single Page Applications (SPAs).

 Traditional SEO assumes a static web of interlinked documents.
 AI search engines (Generative Engine Optimization or GEO) assume a data source that can be instantly synthesized.
 If your product doesn't explicitly serve machine-readable context, it will not be cited by ChatGPT or Perplexity.
 (Analysis of over 10,000 AI search citations shows that domains providing explicit `llms.txt` maps are 5x more likely to be cited in direct LLM answers than those relying on traditional HTML scraping alone.)